BigData2025-Rev/ruili-project1/README.md

 - register
   - take username and password, send to server to register

-**Product page**
+**Welcome page**
 - Show products, price, quantity
-- Can add product with an amount to cart.
+- Can purchase product.
-- can check out cart
+- Can add deposit.

 **Order history page**
 - can check user's order history

 **Admin page**
-- Can check all existing users and change password, account, role
+- Can check all existing users and change update role, delete account.
-- can check each user's order history
+- can check all user's order history.
-- can check all products, modify quantity and price
+- can check all products, modify quantity and price.
-- can add new product
+- can add new product.
-- can delete product
+- can update and delete product.